 Hydrotherapy is conducted across two locations:

 Lakeview Private Hospital

 Bookings are essential as our classes are capped to ensure participants get the highest standard of individualised care in the pool.

 We require at least 24 hours’ notice.

 The cost for hydrotherapy sessions has two components.

 - The session cost is charged by our practice.
 Private patients can pay for this over the phone or in person at their next practice appointment.
 Workers compensation or CTP costs are paid by the insurer.

-- Ripples Hydrotherapy Centre also charge a small pool entry fee.
+- Ripples Hydrotherapy Centre charges a small pool entry fee, with free parking facilities.
 This must be paid at each session by all patients.
 Patients with a workers compensation claim may keep their receipts for reimbursement by their insurer.